by Niklas Göransson

 If I’m not mistaken, you started recording this in 2015 already – why did it take so long?

-– Perception-wise, it didn’t feel all that long to me… there was so much going on during those years that releasing it earlier would have meant rushing certain aspects, and not giving others enough time to mature and reach full potential.
+– Perception-wise, it didn’t feel all that long to me… there was so much going on during those years that releasing it earlier would’ve meant rushing certain aspects, and not giving others enough time to mature and reach full potential.
 The first riffs had already been written when “IV: An Arrow in Heart” (2013) finally came out, after the usual delays in-between finishing an album and the label actually managing to release it.
-At least we were able to put out those Appendix-tracks, as a bridge between the two albums.
+At least we were able to put out those Appendix-tracks as a bridge between the two albums.

 In 2015, AOSOTH recorded three new songs and spread them over three different vinyl; “Appendix A” on a split seven-inch with KOMMANDANT, “Appendix B” on a twelve-inch with ORDER OF ORIAS, and “Appendix C” on a ten-inch called “IV”.
 All of them were later collected and released as the “IV / Appendixes” cassette by Cloven Hoof, a combined label and brewery in Czech Republic.